Before & After Photos

 Non Surgical Options

-During your consultation, Dr. Forley will first ask about your medical history and to describe what concerns you most about your appearance.
+During your consultation, Dr. Forley will first ask about your medical history and describe what concerns you most about your appearance.
 He will examine you to assess your skin quality and the amount of skin and fat excess.
 Any surface irregularities will be evaluated for possible improvement.
 Your muscles will also be evaluated for strength and convexity to determine their contribution to the appearance of your body.
 The procedure will be explained in detail and you will be given an idea of realistic expectations for improvement with examples of before and after results.
-Dr. Forley will discuss strategic incision placement to minimize scar visibility.
+As a proud member of the New York Regional Society of Plastic Surgeons, Dr. Forley will discuss strategic incision placement to minimize scar visibility.
 If skin elasticity is an issue, additional procedures involving skin excision or radiofrequency tightening with BodyTite™ will be discussed.
 You will have plenty of time to get all of your questions answered.

 Achieving a stable body weight is important for the best result.
 A program of healthy eating and moderate exercise prior to the surgery that is resumed after the recovery period will contribute to maintaining the optimal outcome.
 Instructions pertinent to reducing the risk of bleeding and bruising will be discussed during your pre-operative appointment two weeks prior to the surgery.
 A program of vitamins and supplements designed to enhance healing and minimize bruising and swelling will be provided to you for use before and after the surgery.